 Cactus problems that have gotten into the root usually result in a slowly dying plant, while topical issues in the upper body can be treated easily.
 Most cacti respond well to excising the diseased tissue.
 Use a sharp sterile knife to dig out the damaged flesh and allow the hole to dry out.
 Don’t water overhead as the wound closes.

 If the damage has infected the roots, there is very little you can do.
 You can try to repot the plant, removing diseased soil and replacing it with sterile soil.
-You should wash the roots off well before replanting in fresh potting medium.
+You should wash the roots off well before replanting in a fresh potting medium.

 A soft, mushy cactus can also be saved by taking cuttings and letting them root for a fresh new plant.
-Allow the cutting to callus over for a few days before you insert it into sand.
+Allow the cutting to callus over for a few days before you insert it into the sand.
 Rooting the cutting may take several weeks.
 This method of propagation will produce a healthy cactus that is the same as the parent plant.